dmaulikr/Hackathon-1/README.md

 * Deployment Target = iOS 10.3
 * Base SDK = iOS 9.3

-### Block Chain B2B network for peer transactions
-* Ethereum blockchain network using the language solidity
-* domenicthomas & 3than as developers
 ### Self-subscribe to our MailChimp Newsletter
 * http://eepurl.com/bVuSYz
 * https://mailchimp.com
 * postmaster is 3than

 ## Twitter account for marketing and social postings
 * https://twitter.com/greenleaf_net
 * postmaster is 3than